 Over the last 15 months, Moe has really grown into his role and played an integral part in completing some big projects.
 He’s currently working on a life sciences lab which is located right on the seaport, overlooking the river.
 His daily routine varies, but he knows when he wakes up every morning that he’ll be getting one step closer to a finished building, which is exciting.

 “As an Assistant Superintendent, I’m not so much planning the long-term as I’m doing the day-to-day things,” he told us.
 “I make sure that what’s on our project schedule or pull plan is completed every day, and I talk to our foremen to find out if there’s an issue.
 When issues do come up, I figure out how we can resolve it.”

 For example, the project owner decided to add more glass windows, which would open up the space and give future tenants a beautiful view of the water.
 For Moe, that meant helping to document all work in place and coordinate all changes associated with the redesign, including mechanical trades, and architectural trades.

 Becoming an OpenSpace Pathfinder

-Earlier this year, Lee Kennedy began using OpenSpace for 360° photo documentation of jobsites.
+Earlier this year, Lee Kennedy began using OpenSpace for automated 360° photo documentation of job sites.
 Moe quickly became a power user of our platform and has now joined our brand new Pathfinders group for those who are excelling and evangelizing OpenSpace.

 He says OpenSpace helped his team get through a tough year, with a global pandemic looming and lockdowns being declared at a moment’s notice.
 “OpenSpace helps me communicate easily with trades and other team members.”